Rajendra Nagar railway station

 The Rajendra Nagar railway station (station code: RJQ) is one of the local railway station in the city of Indore.

-Station on famous Delhi–Hyderabad metre-gauge line was founded in the 1970s.
-Station is equipped with two reservation counters.
-It was a metre-gauge station but now has been converted into broad-gauge station.
+The station is located on the Akola-Ratlam line of Indian Railways.
+It is equipped with two reservation counters.
+It was a metre-gauge station earlier but now has been converted into broad-gauge station under the Ratlam-Akola Gauge Conversion Project.

 Additionally the station operates in double-track system, however only single track has been used so far.
 The station is also used as railway yard to park some trains for the busy Indore Junction.

 Major trains

 The following trains have stoppage at the station.